How to make the most of the silly season

 But this does not mean that it’s time to put your career aspirations on hold, swan off with a cocktail in hand or slip into your summer sandals and head to the beach.
-Not quite so fast my friend.
+Not quite so fast, my friend.
 That time will come but not quite yet.

 Here’s what I suggest you focus on first.

-As I’ve discussed with many high-achieving women over the last 2 weeks, this is the perfect time to get out and about connecting and positioning yourself for the types of roles you would like to be considered for come the new year.
+As I’ve discussed with many high-achieving women over the last two weeks, this is the perfect time to get out and about connecting and positioning yourself for the types of roles you would like to be considered for come the new year.

-Think of this time as your time to get out from behind your desk and connect in person with your network for a pre-Christmas drink, coffee or lunch.
+Think of this as your time to get out from behind your desk and connect in person with your network for a pre-Christmas drink, coffee or lunch.
 Dig into your contact list and pick up the phone to colleagues from years gone past.

 Go into this festive period with an intention to have some fun, while also making best use of the opportunity to strengthen key relationships, build your profile and seek opportunities in the hidden job market.

-Yes … I’m suggesting you be a little bit strategic.
+Yes… I’m suggesting you be a little bit strategic.

 Here are my 5 best suggestions for making the most of the festive silly season.